dessalines/essays/socialism_faq.md

   - The Gates foundation tests pharmaceutical products on humans for profit, usually in poorer countries without regulatory bodies.
 [One such mass test, on behalf of Merck and Pfizer, of a harmful HPV vaccine on 23,000 girls in india kills 7 girls, sterilizes hundreds more, and leads to public outrage.](https://m.economictimes.com/industry/healthcare/biotech/healthcare/controversial-vaccine-studies-why-is-bill-melinda-gates-foundation-under-fire-from-critics-in-india/amp_articleshow/41280050.cms)
   - The Gates foundation helps big pharma find new markets for drugs deemed unfit for westerners, selling them in the global south.
 This includes harmful drugs such as Gardasil, Norplant, Cervarix.
 A South African newspaper declared: “We are guinea pigs for the drugmakers.”
 In the case of Gardasil, the drug-pushing was cloaked in the language of environmentalism, popular empowerment, and feminism.
 Melinda Gates evoked “choice” in support of her family planning initiatives, but in reality was not poor women, but a handful of the world’s wealthiest people who have presumed to choose which methods of contraception will be delivered, and to whom.
+  - [Funnels hundreds of millions in grant money to corporations](https://www.jacobinmag.com/2015/11/philanthropy-charity-banga-carnegie-gates-foundation-development), such as Mastercard, Merck, Pfizer, ABC, NBC, Univision, Scholastic, and Pearson.
   - Philanthro-capitalism undermines local communities, dismantling their democracy and autonomy in health care, by making them fully dependent on US billionaires, who are completely unnaccountable.
   - Philanthrocapitalists are currently rushing to take power in a system of global health and population control.
 Bill Gates warned of “huge population growth in *places where we don’t want it*, like Yemen and Pakistan and parts of Africa.”, echoing  overpopulation fears that have inspired eugenicists since the time of Malthus.
 Population control is a form of social control, directly targeting the bodies and dignity of poor people, conditioning them to believe that life’s most intimate decisions are outside of their competence and control.
   - Elite charitable funds are a legal means of **tax avoidance**.
 Under US law, investments in charitable foundations